 Other red flags for Google penalties are hacked sites, hidden text, keyword stuffing, spam, thin content, and unnatural links.
 Google will penalize by lowering a site’s visibility to users, thus losing already-built and key optimization, overall traffic, and revenue.

 Recovery Is Possible

 Your penalty won’t last forever.
-If you’ve found yourself penalized, unintentionally or not, there are alternative link building strategy, so the worst would be over.
+If you’ve found yourself penalized, unintentionally or not, there are alternative link building strategies, so the worst would be over.